telepresenceio/telepresence.io/docs/v2.5/quick-start/index.md

 </Platform.WindowsTab>
 </Platform.TabGroup>

-## Install telepresence in your cluster
+## Install Telepresence in Your Cluster

 1. Install the traffic manager into your cluster with `telepresence helm install`.
-More information about installing telepresence can be found [here](https://www.getambassador.io/docs/telepresence/latest/install/manager/).
+More information about installing Telepresence can be found [here](https://www.getambassador.io/docs/telepresence/latest/install/manager/).
 This will require root access on your machine.

 ```
 $ telepresence helm install